espra/core/src/zero/README.md

 This is useful to keep up with any changes that might be available in the
 ampify repository.

-However, 2 of the generated files are special and will not be clobbered.
+However, 6 of the generated files are special and will not be clobbered.
-These contain public/private key-pairs for you and your instance:
+These contain public/private/control keys for you and your instance:

-    ampzero/admin-user.info
-    ampzero/provider.info
+    ampzero/admin-user.control.key
+    ampzero/admin-user.private.key
+    ampzero/admin-user.public.key
+    ampzero/host.control.key
+    ampzero/host.private.key
+    ampzero/host.public.key

 The public key components will have been signed by `amphub.org` and
 you'd have been given unique user and instance ID numbers when you
 first ran `ampinit`.

-You can share the public key and IDs, but the private key bits must be
+You can share the public key and ID numbers, but the private and control
-kept safe and private — you might even want to back them up... =)
+keys must be kept safe and private.
+The control key in particular is used
+to update your keys with `amphub.org` — never share it!

 And, finally, `ampinit` will have automatically setup a git repository in
 the instance directory.
 You might want to push this to a private GitHub
 repo (or equivalent) for both backup and collaboration purposes.

+The control keys will not be checked into this repo and are excluded via
+`.gitignore` — you should back them up separately and securely.

 **Running Ampify Zero**